3-year-old, mom team to sells lemonade to help other moms

 DURHAM, N.C.
 (AP) — A 3-year-old North Carolina girl and her mother have come up with a sweet way to help struggling mothers provide for their children.

-Maggie Lewis said Tuesday that they have gone from selling cups to offering bottles and gallons.
-She says they've received an order from as far away as Atlanta, and that Ava — now nicknamed "the Lemonade baby" — has been requested to speak to a group of children.
+Lewis said she's received an order from as far away as Atlanta, and that Ava — now nicknamed "the Lemonade baby" — has been requested to speak to a group of children.
+She also has been asked to serve a church group.